 Students in the Animation Program at Savannah College of Art and Design (SCAD) have access to more than 800 networked computers and a 60,000 square-foot, state-of-the-art digital media center consisting of a green screen lab, in-house theater, and studio environment.
 At all degree levels, SCAD animation students receive instruction from celebrated professors who have worked at major studios and on award-winning productions such as The Lion King, Ice Age, and Pocahontas.

-SCAD animation programs are housed in the School of Digital Media at SCAD.
+SCAD animation programs are housed in the School of Animation & Motion.
 The MFA in Animation is a 90 credit hour program offered in Atlanta, Savannah, and via SCADnow.
 The pathway requires a graduate internship and completion of three thesis courses.
 Students in the program can expect to take other courses such as Drawing in Motion, Media Theory and Application, and Storyboarding and Previsualization.
 Completion of at least seven 500- to 700-level electives are also part of the program.

 From Stop-Motion Animator to Creature Technical Director, SCAD Animation graduates have been recruited by major studios such as 20th Century Fox, Electronic Arts, DreamWorks, Lucasfilm Animation, Pixar, Disney, Sony Pictures Imageworks, and many others.